nikwalia/schedule-generator/server/README.md

 ## First-Time Setup on EC2
 - SSH into the server.
 Make sure Git is installed (`sudo yum install git -y`).
 - Clone this repository.
+- Add a `server_info` to the top-level of the directory.
+   - First line: MySQL access URI string (contains username and password)
+   - Second line: Neo4J access URI, username,  password (comma-separated without spaces)
 - Run the setup script in `server/setup.sh`.

 ## Configuring sqlalchemy connections through Python:
 Strings should be configured as `mysql://user_name:password@endpoint`.
 Refer to `demo_connect_db.py` for an example.

+## Configuring Neo4J connections through Python:
+Strings should be configured as `bolt://uri:7687` with a username and password.
+Refer to `demo-connect_neo4j.py` for an example.

 ## Files and directories:
 - `demo_connect_db.py`- a demo script for connecting to RDS.